OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-Direct exposure to electricity is the primary driver of these injuries, accounting for 73.5 percent of all reported incidents.
-Workers are often injured when they inadvertently contact live components, encounter energized equipment, or experience unexpected arc flashes during routine maintenance.
+Direct exposure to electricity is the primary cause of these injuries, accounting for 73% of all severe cases.
+Most incidents occur when you make contact with live electrical parts or energized equipment during routine maintenance, troubleshooting, or installation tasks.

 1 Direct exposure to electricity